Futurist Theatre

-The Futurist was built as a cinema in 1921.
-It remained in this role until 1958 when the stage was extended to allow live performances at the venue.
+Another dramatic change came about during late 1966/early 1967, courtesy of architects Cassidy, Farrington & Dennys, when the stage was lengthened 15 feet backward into the former Arcadia/Palladium auditorium, which also added a stage tower.

 The Beatles performed there twice, on 11 December 1963 and on 9 August 1964.
-Extensions to the stage allowed the popular The Black and White Minstrel Show to perform there many times when it was owned (between 1966 and 1974) by Robert Luff, the producer of the stage version.
-The extension to the stage meant the closure of the adjacent Arcadia Theatre which became a lounge.
+The popular The Black and White Minstrel Show performed there many times when it was owned (between 1966 and 1974) by Robert Luff, the producer of the stage version.
+The extension to the stage meant the closure of the adjacent Arcadia Theatre, which became a lounge.

+A new Todd-AO system integrated in May 1968 allowed the Futurist to begin showing films again.

+Around the same time, a balcony was mounted above the circle allowing the theatre to accommodate 2,155 seats.
+The Futurist had the twelfth-largest capacity of a theatre in the country, and the fifth-largest outside London.

-During the 1980s, Scarborough Borough Council took over the property and leased the theatre to Apollo Leisure Ltd (UK), who ran it until September 2002.
+During the 1980s, Scarborough Borough Council took over the property and leased the theatre to Apollo Leisure Ltd (UK), which ran it until September 2002.

 In December 2002, Barrie C. Stead, who also runs the Hollywood Plaza cinema, took over the Futurist and refurbished the theatre and cinema, installing new projectors, DTS sound system and a new CinemaScope screen.

 Annually, the theatre predominately maintained consistent acts throughout the months of July and August.

-The Futurist had the twelfth largest capacity (2,155) of a theatre in the country, and the fifth largest outside London.

-In the winter of 2011, the Futurist managed to attract over 16,000 people during eight sell-out performances of Calendar Girls produced by David Pugh.
+In the winter of 2011, the Futurist managed to attract over 16,000 people during eight sell-out performances of Calendar Girls produced by Dafydd Rogers and David Pugh.